antonvw/wex/ROADMAP.md

 # roadmap
-- move github syncped and syncodbcquery to gitlab
+- move github syncped to gitlab

 ## backlog
 - invest use wxTextCompleter